Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Results

-Concerning the plasma potential, an ion-confining potential barrier forms along the OMFL at $\alpha_{an}=1/128$, a phenomena confirmed in other numerical works \cite{b:chen2020,b:chen2022}, and found to be enhanced by ion scattering \cite{b:andrews2022}.
-The peak has a maximum of $0.70{T_{e*}}$.
-The structure forms in response to the radial ion energy flux and facilitates their confinement, since the local electric field returns ion trajectories into the MN.
-It also enhances the transport of electrons towards this magnetically isolated region.
-At $\alpha_{an}=1/64$, the potential barrier is inhibited, since the electron transport is instead provided by the anomalous increase in electron cross-field diffusion; the peak reduces to $0.34{T_{e*}}$.
-At $\alpha_{an}=1/16$ the structure is no longer distinguishable; a path of high radial potential, similar to that formed in an unmagnetised case is seen, as the plume follows a more-geometric expansion.
-This allows the radial flow of ions required by plasma quasineutrality.
+In the classical case ($\alpha_{an}=0$), the potential barrier is well-defined along the OMFL for $z<60$ mm as the differential ion and electron confinement creates substantial ambipolar perpendicular electric fields, manifesting a peak potential of 0.89$T_{e*}$.
+With increasing $\alpha_{an}$, electrons are able to respond more directly to cross-field gradients, due to increased perpendicular mobility, rather than being constrained to $E\times B$ gyro-drift along equipotential surfaces.
+Electron cross-field transport increasingly enables their ambipolar coupling to the unmagnetised ion expansion, thereby reducing the charge separation that generates the potential barrier.
+At $\alpha_{an}=1/128$, the potential barrier is significantly weaker, exhibiting diminished steepness of the electric field along the OMFL and a peak of 0.70$T_{e*}$.
+The location of the potential barrier begins separating above the OMFL at $z\approx 40$ mm but, in the radial plume far-field, the isopotentials are near-identical in profile to those of the classical case.
+In the far-plume, the Bohm diffusion ($\propto 1/B$) is small and thus the magnetic advection once again dominates the electron transport, allowing full formation of the potential barrier.
+At $\alpha_{an}=1/16$, the potential barrier in the near-plume is no longer distinguishable with near-homogeneous isopotential distribution from the plasma source.
+A path of high radial potential, similar to that formed in an unmagnetised case is seen, as the plume follows a \textcolor{black}{more ambipolar} expansion.
+This allows the radial flow of ions required by plasma quasineutrality. $At z> 50$ mm, a weak discontinuity in the isopotentials begins to recover, separated considerably from the OMFL.
 It will be shown later that the structure of the potential barrier can significantly affect the distributions of the azimuthal electron currents which generate magnetic thrust.
-From source to infinity, the global potential drop at $\alpha_{an}=1/128$ is $|\phi_\infty|=26~V$, about $6.8T_{e*}$.
-The drop lessens significantly as $\alpha_{an}$ increases, as given in \tref{tab:drop}.
-This implies a reduced ion acceleration (and therefore thrust), which will be discussed later.